PlasmaControl/PyRCN/README.md

 # PyRCN
 A Python 3 framework for Reservoir Computing with a scikit-learn-compatible API.

 PyRCN is a light-weight and transparent Python 3 framework that implements ESNs and is based on widely used scientific Python packages, such as numpy or scipy.
 The API is fully scikit-learn-compatible, so that users of scikit-learn do not need to restructure their research data in order to use ESNs.
-Interested used can directly use scikit-learns built-in parameter optimization methods and example datasets.
+Interested users can directly use scikit-learn's built-in parameter optimization methods and example datasets.

 # Getting Started